Dealing with Expert Bias in Collective Decision-Making: Introduction

+In this paper, we take a computational stance to address the problem of taking appropriate decisions in a group of experts (hereafter referred to as collective decision making---CDM) in an online setting, explicitly accounting for lacking expertise.
+Specifically, we propose an algorithmic solution that finds the best options from a set of alternatives, exploiting in the best possible way the advice from biased experts.

-Concretely, experts---whether humans or AI algorithms---observe the problem's context and provide advice about the alternative solutions.
-In other words, each expert is a decision-maker that proposes a solution to the decision problem, in the form of an advice.
+We consider the setting wherein experts --- whether humans or AI algorithms --- observe the problem's description and provide advice about the alternative solutions.
+In other words, each expert proposes a solution to the decision problem, in the form of advice.
 This advice can then be exploited centrally in conjunction with other experts' advice to determine the best possible alternative, e.g., through some voting process or other decision making approaches.
-While a simple majority vote can lead to improvements in performance under certain assumptions \citep{nicolas1785essai}, adaptive methods have also been proposed to tackle this problem.
-Algorithms for \emph{bandits with expert advice} \citep{doi:10.1137/S0097539701398375} learn to weigh advice of good experts more strongly.
-Previous work has approached this CDM problem with methods that are bounded by the performance of the best available expert (i.e., no solution is considered outside the set of solutions provided by the experts).
-In such cases, performance is measured in terms of regret with regards to the best expert \citep{doi:10.1137/S0097539701398375,35401,DBLP:journals/corr/Zhou15c,abels2020exp4con}.
-Consequently, poor absolute performance is deemed acceptable as long as the performance relative to the best expert is reasonable.
-Clearly, when systematic biases are present in the expert population, this approach can lead to very poor absolute performance, for which solutions need to be found.
+A desirable outcome in such scenarios is that of collective intelligence, which occurs when the solution obtained through the collective surpasses the single best solution in the collective.
+For example, when it is unclear which AI algorithm is most suited to the problem at hand, the expert framework allows an artificial learner to identify the best way to act on the advice of artificial experts, thus enhancing performance through a collective of artificial intelligences.
+While a simple majority vote can lead to improvements in performance under certain assumptions \citep[see Condorcet's jury theorem, ][]{nicolas1785essai}, more complex methods have also been proposed.
+For instance, algorithms for \emph{bandits with expert advice} \citep{doi:10.1137/S0097539701398375} learn to weigh advice of good experts more strongly.
+Previous work has approached this CDM problem with methods that are focused on efficiently identifying the best available expert (i.e., no solution is considered outside the set of solutions provided by the experts).
+In such cases, performance is measured relative to the best expert \citep{doi:10.1137/S0097539701398375,DBLP:journals/corr/Zhou15c,agarwal2012contextual,Foster2018}.
+When this single best expert is optimal --- which is a standard assumption when considering a set of regression experts \citep{agarwal2012contextual,foster2020beyond}---, these methods efficiently allow a learner to converge towards optimality.
+However, for these methods, poor absolute performance becomes inevitable when the set of experts is itself limited in terms of performance, which calls for different solutions.
+In this work we posit that, by combining the advice of experts, as opposed to selecting a single expert, we can perform better than the single best expert in most scenarios.